Shapley Value Approximation Based on k-Additive Games: -Additive Approximation Approach

 \section{$k$-Additive Approximation Approach}

 In this section, we present our method \emph{SVA}$k_{\text{ADD}}$ to approximate Shapley values.
 It builds upon the idea of adjusting a $k$-additive surrogate game $(N,\nu_k)$ to randomly sampled and evaluated coalitions.
-Having fitted the surrogate game to represent the observed coalition values with minimal error, its own Shapley values $\phi^k$ can be interpreted as estimates $\hat\phi$ for $\phi$ of $(N,\nu)$ since the fitting promises $\nu_k$ to be close to $\nu$.
+Having fit the surrogate game to represent the observed coalition values with minimal error, its own Shapley values $\phi^k$ can be interpreted as estimates $\hat\phi$ for $\phi$ of $(N,\nu)$ since the fitting promises $\nu_k$ to be close to $\nu$.
 See \cref{fig:kAdd} for an illustration of the approach.
+The framework of fitting a surrogate game encompasses other methods such as \emph{KernelSHAP} \cite{Lundberg.2017} and $k_{ADD}$-SHAP \cite{Pelegrina.2023}.
+See Appendix~\ref{app:comparison} for a conceptual comparison with our proposal.